talkpython/100daysofcode-with-python-course/README.md

 ## Course Summary

-#100DaysOfCode in Python is your perfect companion to take the 100 days of code challenge and be successful.
+#100DaysOfCode in Python are your perfect companion to take the 100 days of code challenge and be successful.
 This course is 1-part video lesson, 2-parts guided projects.
 You will be amazed at how many Python technologies and libraries you learn on this journey.
 Join the course and get started.

 ## What's this course about and how is it different?